iakshra22/typing-speed-test/README.md

 ## 🔮 Future Improvements

-.
-Add more quotes from an API (e.g., Quotes API).
+1. Add more quotes from an API (e.g., Quotes API).
-.
-Option to save favorite quotes.
+2. Option to save favorite quotes.
-.
-Add background music toggle.
+3. Add background music toggle.
-.
-Support for multiple languages.
+4. Support for multiple languages.

 ---

-## 🙏 Acknowledgements

-.
-Inspired by daily motivation apps.
-.
-Thanks to open-source resources for ideas and styling inspiration.